PRX/dovetail-counts-lambda/README.md

 ```

 This exactly what the [dovetail-bytes-lambda](https://github.com/PRX/dovetail-bytes-lambda) logs,
-and tells us which listener-session and arrangement-digest to lookup.
+and tells us which listener-episode and arrangement-digest to lookup.
+The kinesis
+data also includes a milliseconds "timestamp" of when the CloudWatch log line was
+logged.

 ### Dovetail Arrangements